andresebr/kumodd/README.md

         (default: 'true')
       --[no]revisions: Download every revision of each file.
         (default: 'true')
+      -V,--[no]verify: Verify local files and metadata.
+Do not connect to Google Drive.
+        (default: 'false')

     Try --helpfull to get a list of all flags.